 Findings from the current study indicate that Olympic lifts as well as power lifts provide improvement in vertical jump performance and that Olympic lifts may provide a modest advantage over power lifts for vertical jump improvement in high school athletes (2).

-60 yard Dash Technique
+Improving 60 Yard Dash Technique

 The original study also found that the most important segment of the 30m dash is the first two phases as explained here: